fpereiro/astack/README.md

 If you pass an empty `aPath`, `aFork` will just return an empty array.

+## `log`

+To inspect the contents of `aStack.last`, place an `aStep` calling `log` just below the `aStep` you wish to inspect.

+`log` prints the contents of aStack.last, plus further arguments passed to it.
+It then `aReturns` aStack.last, so execution resumes unaffected.

 ## Source code

 The complete source code is contained in `astack.js`.
 It is about 200 lines long.